• Home

 Joining a Day Tour to Qingjing Farm

-If you’re only going to Cingjing for the day, then joining an organized day tour from Taichung, like this one, is by far your best choice.
-The tour includes a pickup right at your hotel in Taichung and lasts about 9 hours.
+If you’re only going to Cingjing for the day, then joining an organized day tour from Taichung is by far your best choice.
+The tour includes a pick-up right at your hotel in Taichung and lasts about 9h30.

 For those pressed for time or traveling in a group, it might be worth taking a transfer or a taxi to Cingjing.
 While this is certainly the most expensive option included in this guide, it will save you the headache of figuring out all the logistics.